Yaser-2004/job_tracker_frontend/README.md

 ## Job Application Tracker

-This project is a Job Application Tracker, a web application that helps users manage and track their job applications.
+This project is a Job Application Tracker, a web app that helps users manage and track their job applications.
 Users can add new job applications, update their status, and view insightful statistics through charts and tables.

 ## Features